4JX/L5P-Keyboard-RGB/README.md

 - **Lightning:** Adds a little _spark_.
 - **AmbientLight:** Reacts to content on your screen.
 - **Smooth(Left/Right)Wave:** An implementation of the classic wave effect.
-- **(Left/Right)Swipe:** Transitions the selecter colors from side to side, useful for custom waves.
+- **(Left/Right)Swipe:** Transitions the selected colors from side to side, useful for custom waves.

 ## Crashes, freezes, errrors, etc